crampete/full_stack_classroom_july_2019/README.md

   - Web Servers - What are they and why do we use them instead of writing them ourselves
   - Routes from a link
 - Coding a simple backend.
 Writing a few endpoints and trying them out in the browser.

+## Day 11 Overview

+- Using Templates in Python for returning HTML.
+- Why are templates better than HTML stored as strings.
+- Reading CSVs using Python.
+- Python Jinja Templates.
+- Template with variables.
+- Templates with for loops.